vencax/js-inmemory-entity-crud/README.md

+# THIS IS DEPRECATED!!!

-# In memory entity storage
+## In memory entity storage

 providing basic CRUD operations.